documente/.github/profile/README.md

 Here is an overview of the different repositories you'll find in this organization :
 - [documente](https://github.com/documente/documente): the Documenté tooling to generate and run tests
 - [phrase](https://github.com/documente/phrase): the Phrasé language used in Documenté tests
+- [minimal-example](https://github.com/documente/minimal-example): a minimal project to generate and run tests with Documenté against example.com
 - [example-sut](https://github.com/documente/example-sut): a demo application along with its documentation to showcase Documenté features and its integration into CI/CD pipelines
 - [kitchen-sink](https://github.com/documente/kitchen-sink): a web application and its Documenté tests that cover Documenté's essential testing features
 - [phrase-checker](https://github.com/documente/phrase-checker): a web application to check Phrasé syntax